 The Compliance Connection

-Plants operating under the jurisdiction of the U.S. Department of Agriculture Food Safety and Inspection Service (USDA-FSIS) are expected to comply with 9 C.F.R.
+Plants operating under the jurisdiction of the U.S. Department of Agriculture's Food Safety and Inspection Service (USDA's FSIS) are expected to comply with 9 C.F.R.
 Part 416 in combination with 21 C.F.R.
 Part 178.1010.
 Together, these regulations require SSOPs for sanitation procedures that are part of the prerequisite programs for HACCP.
-But far beyond the USDA requirement, good SSOPs are not only necessary but also could be considered important in efficiency.
-Let’s look closer at why that is, as well as review some strategies for implementing and using the best approaches possible.
+Far beyond the USDA requirement, however, good SSOPs are not only necessary, but also could be considered important in efficiency.
+Let us take a closer look at why that is, as well as review some strategies for implementing and using the best approaches possible.

 A Web of Documentation